Because the Mountain Knows

 together and simultaneously.

-Because that must be what the Mountain wants us to imbibe;
+Because that must be what the mountain wants me to imbibe;

 To have climbed those odds,